Nursery and Reception Classes

 We want our children to be as independent as possible.
 Have a read of 'Why Children Need to be Independent'.

 We love being outside and all children are taught to 'tog' themselves up in our waterproof suits and each have a pair of wellies!

-Here are Reception's Curriculum Map and Knowledge Organiser for this half term -
+Here are Nursery's Medium Term Plan and Knowledge Organiser for Spring 2 -

 Children are taught within the Early Years Foundation Stage through a play based curriculum; we provide opportunities for learning through topics and encourage children to follow their own interests in our engaging learning environment.